VenkateshKunchala176/nasa-api-automation/README.md

-# NASA API Automation Project 🚀
+# NASA API Testing Project (Postman)

-I built an API automation project using NASA’s open APIs, including the Astronomy Picture of the Day and Near Earth Object services.
-The test suite was designed using Python and Pytest, with data-driven test cases targeting multiple query parameters like date and celestial body information.
-To showcase the project, I created and deployed a lightweight dashboard using GitHub Pages—perfect for demonstrating test coverage and giving a visual sneak peek into the automation process.
+This project demonstrates API test automation using Postman for NASA’s public APIs.

+## ✅ APIs Covered
+- Astronomy Picture of the Day (APOD)
+- Near Earth Object Web Service (NeoWS)

+## 🧪 What’s Included
+- Postman Collection with test scripts
+- Postman Environment for variables
+- Sample data for date-based testing

+## 🚀 How to Run
+1. Import the collection and environment into Postman
+2. Update the `api_key` with your personal NASA key